-Their debut feature, 100 BLOODY ACRES was released theatrically in Australia and the US in 2013.
-Starring Angus Sampson and Damon Herriman, and produced by Julie Ryan (Ten Canoes, Red Dog), the film received rave reviews internationally (83% on Rotten Tomatoes) with Pulitzer Prize nominated critic, Matt Zoller Seitz calling it “the best low budget horror-comedy since Shaun of the Dead”.
-The film went on to win the Midnight X-treme award at the prestigious Sitges Film Festival, and was nominated for Best Original Screenplay at the 2013 AACTA Awards.
+The brothers’ debut feature, 100 Bloody Acres was released theatrically in 2013 and has gone on to become a cult classic.
+Starring Angus Sampson and Damon Herriman, the film received rave reviews with Pulitzer Prize nominated critic, Matt Zoller Seitz calling it “the best low budget horror-comedy since Shaun of the Dead”.
+The film was nominated for Best Original Screenplay and Best Supporting Actor (Sampson) at the 2013 AACTA Awards.

-With his intimate knowledge of the scripting process, a flair for cinematic staging, and an ability to get the very best out cast and crew, Colin ranks as one of the most distinctive and assured directors of comedy and suspense in Australian Film and TV.
+With his intimate knowledge of the scripting process, a flair for cinematic staging, and a belief in the primacy of performance, Colin ranks as one of the most distinctive and assured directors of comedy and suspense in Australian Film and TV.